teuben/nemo/README.md

          make build check bench
          source nemo_start.sh

+To rebuild NEMO to ensure you have all updates:

+	     cd $NEMO
+		 git pull
+		 make rebuild

 Once NEMO has been installed, here are some examples of scripts and
 figures: https://teuben.github.io/nemo/examples/ or look at an example